Freemasonry in France: Critiques and scandals

 In the 18th century, the Pope banned Freemasonry, for reasons linked to the situation in Tuscany that were more political than religious.
 The relevant bull, In eminenti apostolatus was not however registered by the parliament of Paris and was never enacted in France.
-At the end of the 19th century, in the struggle between the French Republic and the Catholic Church, Freemasonry and its then-powerful networks definitively backed the state, leading to the Affaire Des Fiches, and even came to be called "the church of the Republic".
+At the end of the 19th century, in the struggle between the French Republic and the Catholic Church, Free-Masonry and its then-powerful networks definitively backed the state, leading to the Affaire Des Fiches, and even came to be called "the church of the Republic".

+In 2026, members of a lodge in Puteaux were put on trial for a murder-for-hire plot.